API References

 ) -> Float64

-Calculate cross-entropy of model for given evaluation text.
+Calculate the cross-entropy of the model for a given evaluation text.

-Input text must be Vector of ngram of same lengths
+Input text must be a Vector of n-grams of the same length.

 Example